 In addition to ORT, Mr. Kadis is Past Chair of the AIPAC Cleveland Council.
 An alumnus of the Wexner Heritage Foundation Leadership Program, he served as the chair of the Montefiore Foundation, was former President of the Cleveland Chapter of American Friends of The Hebrew University, former General Chairman of Greater Cleveland State of Israel Bonds, and currently serves on the board of Friends of JCC Krakow.

 Mr. Kadis is President, CEO and co-owner of Federal Equipment Company, a global leader in the process equipment industry.
 He and his wife Suellen, an ORT America board and executive committee member, reside in Cleveland, Ohio.

-Ms. Kadis is a graduate of Syracuse University with a degree in International Relations & Photo-Journalism, and of Case Western Reserve School of Law.
+Ms. Kadis is a graduate of Syracuse University with a degree in international relations & photo-journalism, and of CWRU School of Law.
 She is the proud mom of Justin, Alex and Samantha.